David Wyatt Seal, PhD

-Dr. Seal is a Professor, Vice-Chair, and Director of Doctoral Programs in the Department of Global Community Health and Behavioral Sciences at the Tulane University School of Public Health and Tropical Medicine.
-He has extensive experience and expertise with the conduct of social behavioral formative and intervention research within a multicultural community-based participatory framework.
-Seal has nationally-recognized expertise in qualitative methods and has conducted national and international trainings in qualitative methods, applied field research ethics, and cultural competency.
+Dr. Seal is a Professor in the Department of Social, Behavioral, and Population Sciences at the Tulane University School of Public Health and Tropical Medicine.
+He has nationally recognized expertise in qualitative methods and has conducted national and international trainings in qualitative methods, applied field research ethics, community needs assessments and community mobilization, behavioral health, and cultural competency.
 He also has a strong documented history of conducting research in partnership with community-based organizations, community stakeholders, and community members.
-Seal is further experienced with the conduct of formative studies with racial and ethnic minority populations in both U.S. and non-U.S. settings to directly inform intervention development.
-Beyond the United States, he has conducted research in Haiti, Puerto Rico, Russia, and Syria.
+He has directed several community coalitions and policy groups, including New Orleans based coalitions focused on the health needs of opioid users and the reduction of murders and non-fatal shootings.
+Seal is experienced with the conduct of formative studies with marginalized populations in both U.S. and non-U.S. settings to directly inform intervention development.
+He also has considerable experience and insight into the dynamics of conducting community-based prevention research with high-risk populations.

 Dr. Jennifer B. Unger is a Professor of Preventive Medicine at the University of Southern California Keck School of Medicine.
 Her research focuses on the psychological, social, and cultural influences on health-risk and health-protective behaviors, including the role of acculturation and cultural values on adolescent substance use, with the ultimate goal of developing improved prevention programs to reduce health disparities.